Gregster31/PixelPutt/README.md

 ## Problems
 - How to make the force arrow
-- How will I change my levels (Different 'Tiled' maps)
+- How will I change my levels (Different 'Tiled' maps) -Create different pngs and put them as background
+- How to make a complex matter ground
+     -Get the vertices of the png map.
 - Purple band tiles bug
-- How to make a complex matter ground

 ## Developement